 If you are truant

-The attendance officer, in association with the whānau teachers, is responsible for maintaining correct records of attendance and will categorise each absence into one of these categories.
+The attendance officer, in association with the whānau teachers, are responsible for maintaining correct records of attendance and will categorise each absence into one of the above categories.
 Whānau teachers will keep parents informed where such absences may jeopardise the awarding of a qualification.

 - To participate in conferencing at certain checkpoints